zetastormy/zetastormy/readme.md

 ### Hi there 👋,

-I'm ZetaStormy, a fan of the letter Ñ from the spanish language...
-I also like stuff related to space, technology and Linux (I use Arch BTW).
+I'm ZetaStormy, a human that likes things related to astronomy, technology and Linux (I use Arch BTW).

-You can checkout some of my projects on [GitLab](https://gitlab.com/zetastormy) (they aren't worth your time, so please, don't).
+I don't know what else I can put here :(

 ## 🌟 Main projects